Loft Kits, Bunked and Raised Beds

 - Bunking pins are available at the Plant & Construction Services Customer Service Desk (1004 N Ruby St), and the Custodial Department is always happy to assist any students who wish to bunk their beds.

 Please call extension 5652 (or 509-313-5652) or email email@example.com to request that the Custodial Department bunk your beds.
 You will need to provide your name, building and room number, the side of the room on which you would like the beds bunked (i.e. if you are standing in the doorway looking into your room, would you like your beds on the left or the right?), a phone number to reach you and an email address.

-- Most beds are raisable, except for those in Kennedy and the upper division apartments (unless the apartment has multiple tenants per bedroom, by request of Housing).
+- Most beds are raisable, except for those in the top two floors of Kennedy and the upper division apartments (unless the apartment has multiple tenants per bedroom, by request of Housing).

 - To request that your bed be raised, please call extension (509) 313-5652 or email firstname.lastname@example.org.
 You will need to provide your name, building and room number, the side of the room your bed is on (i.e. if you are standing in the doorway looking into your room, is your bed on the left or the right?), a phone number to reach you and an email address.